DarrenCoppinger/playwright-milestone-project/README.md

 * What are the technology considerations

-A website is an appropriate technology to reach the widest possible audience.
-A website will provide a central location to links to the playwright's social media platforms and will provide a repository for sample extracts from the playwright's work.
+A website is an appropriate technology to reach the broadest possible audience.
+A website will provide a central location to links to the playwright's social media platforms and provide a repository for sample extracts from the playwright's work.

 * Why would a user want this product?
-What’s worth doing?
+What's worth doing?

-Through interviews with the client, interviews with the potential users of this website and reviews of other playwright’s websites a list of development priorities were established.
+Through interviews with the client, interviews with the potential users of this website and reviews of other playwright's websites, a list of development priorities were established.
 An importance versus viability analysis was also conducted, the results of which are as follows:

 <img src="https://i.ibb.co/r4PBy4W/importance-vs-viability-analysis.jpg" alt="importance-vs-viability-analysis" border="0">

 The development priorities for this project are as follows:
 1. Provide repository for writing extracts
 2. Showcase writing credits/portfolio
-3. Create gallery of photos and promotional material of playwright’s productions
+3. Create gallery of photos and promotional material of playwright's productions
 4. Provide central location for all social media links
 5. Provide collaboration section
 6. Provide embedded Instagram feed